-Data privacy matters and it’s a core reason why compliance regulations are in place.
+Data privacy is important, and it’s a core reason why compliance regulations are in place.
 Non-compliance often indicates that an organization doesn’t have the minimum data security protections and processes in place to protect the data they manage.

 Is your organization meeting its compliance mandates?
 Do you know how non-compliance can affect your organization?
 If you need to learn more about compliance mandates and how a strong data management solution can improve your organization’s compliance, download our guide “Out of Order!
 The Risks of Being Out of Compliance.”
 You will learn:

 - Common compliance regulations and which businesses are affected